yuvalmGS/gigaspaces-wiki-jekyll/product_overview/space-topologies.markdown

 ---
 layout: post
-title:  Space Topologies
+title:  Topologies
 categories: PRODUCT_OVERVIEW
-parent: none
+parent: the-in-memory-data-grid.html
-weight: 900
+weight: 10
 ---

-{% summary  %}Explains the topologies and clustering mechanism of the GigaSpaces in-memory data grid (the Space){% endsummary %}
+{% summary  %}{% endsummary %}

-# Overview

 Different applications might have different caching requirements.
 Some applications require on-demand loading from an external, slower data source, due to limited memory; others use the cache for read-mostly purposes; transactional applications need a cache that handles both write and read operations, maintains consistency and serves as the application's system of record.